 The digital opportunity invites an organization to re-examine the way it is executing its core business.
 With the right content management platform, you can create and preview new products, collaboratively and in real time, accelerating your time to market, while simultaneously creating print versions of the same content.

-For education publishing companies, for example, the traditional mission was to produce beautiful print books and materials.
+For education publishing companies, for example, the traditional mission was to produce well-designed textbooks to support a reading-based pedagogy.
 But now, there are almost endless possibilities to create much more interactive, immersive, and personalized experiences for digital users.
-And more and more, particularly in the wake of the pandemic lockdown, this is what their student customers are demanding.
-Approached the right way, this presents a terrific opportunity for publishers to make the digital experience so much better for the learner than the traditional print experience that the learner will never want to go back to print.
+And more and more, particularly in the wake of the pandemic lockdown, engagement is what their student customers are demanding.
+Furthermore, digital first offers the ability to do quick testing of learning design, activities and assessment even prior to full release to achieve better product-market fit.
+Approached the right way, this presents an opportunity for publishers to make the learning experience so much better for the learner than the traditional print experience that the learner will never want to go back to print.
 Organizations that do not appreciate the importance of this shift may find themselves falling behind.